 Your date of separation is the date you began living separate and apart from your partner.
 You can still live in the same house and be living separate and apart.
 If you do continue to live in the same house, you should establish a specific separation date.

 If you are unsure about your date of separation, you should speak to a lawyer.
-You can have a free 30-minute consultation with a lawyer through the Lawyer Referral Service.
+You can have a free 15-minute consultation with a lawyer through the BC Lawyer Referral Service.
+Also see "Is there free help to separate or divorce in BC?".